Perform routine gas tungsten arc welding

 - Perform Welds to Code Standards using Gas Tungsten Arc Welding Process

-- Night classes - 3 hours per night per week for 30 weeks
+- Night classes - 3 hours on Wednesday nights for 30 weeks

 Completion of the following units is a prerequisite for this skill set.

 - MEM05007C Perform manual heating and thermal cutting

 - MEM05019D Weld using gas tungsten arc welding process

 - MEM05049B Perform routine gas tungsten arc welding